-The Children’s Act of 1998 restricts early marriage and sets the minimum age for marriage at 18 years.
-However,customary practices in Ghana still lead to child betrothals and child marriages: a 2008 United Nations report citing data from 2003 estimated that 13.7 per cent of girls between 15 and 19 years of age (a group protected under the 1998 Children’s Act) were married, divorced or widowed.
-The 2006 Multiple Indicator Cluster Survey found that 25.9 percent of women aged 15-49 were married before their 18th birthday.
-It also found that 2.1 percent of married women 15-19 years of age were married before they were 15.
+The effects of marriage under customary law can be observed when looking at data on child marriage in Ghana.
+Although the Children’s Act of 1998 restricts early marriage and sets the minimum legal age of marriage at 18 years for both women and men,customary practices in Ghana still lead to child betrothals and child marriages: a 2008 United Nations report estimated that 8.4% of girls between 15 and 19 years of age (a group protected under the 1998 Children’s Act) were married, divorced or widowed.
+A 2006 Multiple Indicator Cluster Survey found that 25.9% of women aged 15-49 were married before their 18th birthday.
+The most recent Demographic and Health Survey (2008) found 2.6% of married women 15-19 years of age were married before their 15th birthday.

 The Children’s Act of 1998 grants parental authority to both parents, and states that both are responsible for a child’s health, wellbeing, and education.
 However, under patrilineal systems of customary law, children are deemed to belong to the father’s extended family, meaning that in most cases, if they want it, fathers gain custody of non-infant children in the event of separation or divorce.
-In addition, according to the 2005 CEDAW report, on divorce women typically lose possession of the family home, meaning they are not in a position to maintain their children, even if the father agrees that they should stay with the mother.
+Both women and men have the right to initiate divorce.
+In addition, according to the 2005 Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) report, on divorce women typically lose possession of the family home, meaning they are not in a position to maintain their children, even if the father agrees that they should stay with the mother.

 Despite legal protections, domestic violence is common.
-According to a 2008 Demographic and Health Survey, nearly 37 percent of women had experienced physical violence, 17 percent in the previous year.
-In the same survey, 20.6 percent of women reported experiencing physical violence at the hands of their partner at some point in their lives, with 18 percent experiencing violence in the past year.
-The DHS also provides evidence that domestic violence has wide social acceptance.
-When presented with a list of five reasons for which a man may be justified in beating his wife, 36.6 percent of women agreed with at least one reason.
+According to the latest Demographic and Health Survey (2008), nearly 37% of women had experienced physical violence, 17% in the previous year.
+In the same survey, 20.6% of women reported experiencing physical violence at the hands of their partner at some point in their lives, with 23% experiencing violence in the past year by an intimate partner.Domestic is also socially accepted.
+When presented with a list of five reasons for which a man may be justified in beating his wife, 44% of women agreed with at least one reason.

 There is no evidence to suggest that Ghana is a country of concern in relation to missing women.